maladroitthief/knowledge-base/computer-engineering/Component-Based-Objects.md

 profile.
 Using components typically can make extending functionality easier since they often don't need to modify existing components, they either extend it or provide alternatives.

+## Compound Objects

+A compound object is base entity instance that has a list of components.
+The core object merely holds the components and they communicate to each other through it.
+The entity usually will update by iterating over root instances rather than systems.
+This is a great start, but is not a fully component based approach.
+The entity is more readable, reusable, and robust allowing it to support a larger system and be reusable between projects.

+## Component oriented design

+A truly component based object is nothing more than the sum of it's parts.
+The object is not rigidly defined, but instead have it's characteristics described through components.
+Classes become containers of smaller objects.
+Instead of the "is-a" relationship of Object Oriented Design, Component Oriented Design is a "has-a" approach.

+When deciding on how to draw the boundaries of components, consider the needs of each piece as well as their requirements.
+This is not always easy and will take some consideration.

+To allow for a clean separation, have components be managed by managers rather than the entity.
+This promotes cache locality when we iterate over multiple entities/components that are doing similar tasks.

+Systems have specific needs in order to function properly.
+In some cases the needs of these systems will overlap, but they will not share all data between them.
+Using an object oriented approach, a lot of irrelevant data ends up being shared between systems.
+This noise is also taking up precious space in the CPU cache and is making an impact on performance.

+Class functionality is the interpretation of internal state over time.
+Interpreting the relationship of state or data is part of the problem, but in the end it's just data.
+We aim to separate data from meaning which is difficult if not impossible when all the data is in one place.
+By isolating data we remove the need to have classes that inscribe permanent meaning at the cost of having to query the data in indirect ways.

+Instead of classes accessing data in their components, transforms on the class should be how we access variables.
+Rather than a single `update()` call on the entity, we have an `update()` for every component that the entity is comprised of.
+These component transformations being handled by managers is beginning to open us up to parallel processing techniques and allows us to optimize how frequently these transforms need to be run.

+The final stage of component oriented programming is removing the entity all-together.
+Removing compile time classes and instead having entities implied by their component definitions increases the power of composition tremendously.